 Skiers do not need to have prior skiing experience.
 Skiers will be placed into peer groups based on age and ability.

 We meet on Tuesdays from 3:45-5pm and Saturdays from 10-11:30am.
-There's no practice on Christmas or January 1st.
 The end times can be slightly variable depending on the conditions and the ages of the skiers.
 Please ask your child’s coach what time they expect to be back at the trailhead if you are concerned.

 The location of practices will vary between the three ski venues in Leavenworth: Icicle River Trails, Ski Hill, and the Golf Course.
 In rare instances practice sessions are moved to a different location or cancelled last minute due to poor conditions or inclement weather.
 We do what we can to minimize these situations but will communicate any changes to the schedule or cancellations as soon as possible.